Wisconsin Court Records

 How Do I Get Family Court Records in Wisconsin?

 Wisconsin family court records can be accessed using a variety of resources made available by the state judiciary.
 While some requestors may opt to use the online repositories at no cost, persons requiring authenticated/certified copies of these records may obtain them by querying the record custodian in person or via mail.
 However, most records accessible electronically may be copied/viewed without any permission.
-Essentially, interested members of the public may view and/or obtain copies of Wisconsin family court records by:
+Ultimately, interested members of the public may view and/or obtain copies of Wisconsin family court records by:

 - Using state-managed public-access online resources